apnadkarni/blt/doc/listview.rst

     specified by the **-text** option is displayed.
 The default is "".

   **-indent** *numPixels*
-    Specifies the amount to indent the list item. *NumPixels* is a non-negative value indicating the how far to the right to indent the list item.
+    Specifies the amount to indent the item. *NumPixels* is a non-negative value indicating the how far to the right to indent the item.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "0".

   **-state** *state*
     Specifies one of two states for the item: